-You may also find Good

-Thinking's Five ways to good

-mental wellbeing & Islam

-guidance helpful which shows

-how many of the ideas featured

-here are also encouraged in

-Islamic teachings.
-You can read

-the guidance in full on their

-website, visit:

-www.good-thinking.uk.

-ONE
+You may also find Good Thinking's Five ways to good mental wellbeing & Islam guidance helpful which shows how many of the ideas featured here are also encouraged in Islamic teachings.
+We have included some extracts in this resource and you can read the guidance in full on their website, visit: www.good-thinking.uk.

-Connect with others
+ONE Connect with others